-Perkfection is a tool that automatically tops up your rewards when they are reaching out to their limits.
+Perkfection is a tool that automatically tops up your rewards when they reach their limits.
 Keeping the quantities low is a great way to increase the conversion rate on the campaign page.
-Once the rewards reach 1-2, Perkfection automatically increases their number by 2 or 3, thus keeping the number of remaining rewards always low with no effort from your side.
+Once the rewards reach 1-2, Perkfection automatically increases their number by 2 or 3, thus keeping the remaining rewards low with no effort from your side.

 We have used Perkfection to keep the rewards always low for our project PICO.
 This helped us increase the conversion rate on the page by 33% and raise more than $1.4 million on Kickstarter.

-Though Indiegogo recommends that the prices and other information not be displayed on the perks, you can follow these tips to make your perk section attractive:
+Though Indiegogo recommends that the prices and other information not be displayed on the perks, you can follow these tips to make your Indiegogo perks section attractive:

 Compare the two images below from zLight and KittySpring:

-As you can see the first one only mentions x3 zLights, while the second one is much easier to understand showing three KittySprings right away.
+As you can see, the first one only mentions x3 zLights, while the second one is much easier to understand, showing three KittySprings immediately.

 In fact, the order of points 2 and 3 can be changed.
 For instance, there are cases when the ‘What’s included’ section is more important than the reward name.

-Another important thing to consider is the use of correct fonts and contrast in the textual part of the aforementioned images.
+Another important thing to consider is using correct fonts and contrast in the textual part of the aforementioned images.
 Remember, your rewards/perks should look attractive and readable to everyone, including people with disabilities.

 The position of the rewards/perks section on your campaign page can often depend on the price of your product.

-After your page is ready, make sure to check whether you can read it using a mobile.
-If you cannot do this, then there are certain issues related to fonts and organization.
+After your page is ready, check whether you can read it using a mobile.
+If you cannot do this, certain issues are related to fonts and organization.

 And that’s it!
 We hope you find our Kickstarter Indiegogo campaign template for page design useful.

-But what if I told you that there was an option to get more knowledge on running successful promotions, through different channels?
-Check out Kickstarter campaign promotion article, which has 30+ tips and hacks how you can make your campaign visible through the support of ads, influencers, sales, media and cross promotions.
+But what if I told you there was an option to get more knowledge on running successful promotions through different channels?
+Check out the Kickstarter campaign marketing article, which has a lot of tips and hacks on making your campaign visible through the support of ads, influencers, sales, media, and PR.